 Add A Little Noise – It’s a common mistake to try and make the house as quiet as possible when you’re putting baby down for a nap.
 As adults, we typically need it to be quiet before we can fall asleep.
 Your baby on the other hand is actually used to hearing a lot of noise before they drift off.

 Did you know that the sound of the womb is estimated to be as loud as a lawnmower?
 That’s why it’s often recommended you add white noise to the room, or try placing the bassinet near the washing machine or tumble dryer.
 You may just be surprised by how soothing noise is for your baby when they’re alone in their crib or bassinet.
+You may also consider investing in a white noise machine – click here to learn more about white noise for babies.

 Try Using A Swing Or Bouncy Seat – If you’re just looking to put baby down while you take care of a few things, a swing or bouncy seat can be a great distraction.
 Babies love the motion of a baby swing and will usually happily entertain themselves for a short amount of time while you take care of a few chores.